West Virginia State Board of Education v. Barnette

 West Virginia State Board of Education v.
 Barnette, 319 U.S. 624 (1943), is a landmark decision by the United States Supreme Court holding that the First Amendment protects students from being forced to salute the American flag or say the Pledge of Allegiance in public school.

 Barnette overruled a 1940 decision on the same issue, Minersville School District v.
 Gobitis, in which the Court had stated that the proper recourse for dissent was to try to change the public-school policy democratically.

 This was a significant court victory for Jehovah's Witnesses, whose religion forbade them from saluting or pledging to symbols, including symbols of political institutions.
-Barnette relied on freedom of speech principles rather than freedom of religion.
+However, this ruling relied on freedom of speech principles rather than freedom of religion.

 Background

 In the 1930s, the president of the Watch Tower Bible and Tract Society of Pennsylvania, Joseph Franklin Rutherford, began objecting to state laws requiring school students to salute the flag as a means of instilling patriotism, and in 1936 he declared that baptized Jehovah's Witnesses who saluted the flag were breaking their covenant with God and were committing idolatry.

 Children of Jehovah's Witnesses had been expelled from school and were threatened with exclusion for refusing to salute the American flag.
 One such expulsion resulted in the Supreme Court case Minersville School District v.
 Gobitis in 1940, in which the high court sided with school districts and advised dissenting parents to try to change procedures via standard political processes.

 In 1942, the West Virginia Board of Education passed a regulation requiring schoolchildren to salute the flag.
 Recitation of the Pledge of Allegiance was also required.
 Failure to comply was considered "insubordination" and dealt with by expulsion; the expelled student would then be considered a delinquent, and their parents could be fined up to $50 and jailed up to thirty days.

 Marie and Gathie Barnett (whose surname was spelled incorrectly in the court papers) were Jehovah's Witnesses attending Slip Hill Grade School near Charleston, who were instructed by their father not to salute the flag or recite the pledge.
 They were expelled for their refusal.
 Their parents continued to send the girls to school each day, only for the school to send them back home.

 The Barnett family filed suit in the District Court for the Southern District of West Virginia, alleging that the regulation violated the Equal Protection clause of the Fourteenth Amendment, and the freedoms of speech and religion under the First Amendment, The District Court enjoined enforcement against students.
 Due to the case's constitutional implications, the West Virginia School Board appealed directly to the United States Supreme Court.